GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-php.md

     **Default**: `100`

     The trace receiver connection timeout in milliseconds.
-For remote, proxied, or cross-cluster deployments, evaluate it against actual latency rather than increasing it blindly.
+For remote deployments, deployments through a proxy, or cross-cluster deployments, evaluate it against actual latency rather than increasing it blindly.

 - **`DD_TAGS`**